-- This will be done in line with the teacher's and student's normal school timetable; therefore, ensuring a broad and ambitious curriculum is delivered. - Where possible the normal scheme of work should be adhered to as much as possible; therefore, ensuring that the delivery remains of a high quality and aligns as closely as possible with in-school provision. - The amount of work set should reflect the normal lesson time of one hour.
-The school acknowledges that the pace of remote learning can be different, but no tasks should be shorter than 45 minutes. - All distance learning work should be uploaded onto Show My Homework (SMHW).
+- This will be done in line with the teacher's and student's normal school timetable; therefore, ensuring a broad and ambitious sequenced curriculum is delivered. - Where possible the normal scheme of work should be adhered to as much as possible; therefore, ensuring that the delivery remains of a high quality and aligns as closely as possible with in-school provision.
+Therefore ensuring a well planned and sequenced curriculum is offered. - The amount of work set should reflect the normal lesson time of one hour.
+The school acknowledges that the pace of remote learning can be different, but as per the DFE guidance all Key stages should receive 5 hours of work per day. - All distance learning work should be uploaded onto Satchel One.
 This is the school's main method for sharing distance learning work with both parents and students.
-It will be set as classwork so that any work is distinguishable from normal set tasks.
-As per the July 2020 DFE guidance 'We expect schools to avoid an over-reliance on long-term projects or internet research activities.' - The DFE guidance suggests that schools distance learning offer would reflect the local situation and has been tiered (Appendix D); therefore the school's approach is as follows:
+It will be set as classwork so that any work is distinguishable from normal set tasks. - Teachers will avoid an over-reliance on long-term projects or internet research activities.